Delicious Party Pretty Cure

-is a Japanese anime television series produced by Toei Animation and the nineteenth installment in the Pretty Cure franchise.
+is a Japanese anime television series produced by Toei Animation serving as the nineteenth installment in the Pretty Cure franchise.
 Directed by Toshinori Fukazawa and written by Sawako Hirabayashi, it premiered on ANN on February 6, 2022, succeeding Tropical-Rouge!
 PreCure's time slot, and aired until January 29, 2023.
 The series' main themes are cuisine, cooking, gratitude, and sharing, and it is the second series to use food as its main motif after Kirakira PreCure a la Mode.
 It was succeeded by Soaring Sky!
 PreCure on February 5, 2023.
 A film, Delicious Party Pretty Cure: Dreaming Children's Lunch!, was released in cinemas in Japan on September 23, 2022, and on Blu-ray and DVD on January 25, 2023.

 Story

 The Recipe-Bon (レシピボン, Reshipibon), the treasure of CooKingdom (クッキングダム, Kukkingudamu), which is responsible for making cuisines in the world, is stolen by the Bundoru Gang (ブンドル団, Bundoru Dan), a group of phantom thieves who seek to monopolize cooking for themselves by capturing the Recipepes (レシピッピ, Reshipippi), small fairies that represent dishes.
 To search for it, Rosemary and three Energy Fairies are sent to Earth and arrive in the food-loving Oishiina Town (おいしーなタウン, Oishīna Taun), where they meet Yui Nagomi and her friends Kokone Fuwa and Ran Hanamichi.
 Later joined by Amane Kasai, who was formerly Gentlu, a general of the Bundoru Gang, they become Pretty Cure to recover the Recipe-Bon from the Bundoru Gang and stop them from capturing the Recipepes.